RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 16 (30/10/2021)
-- Commit "API Abstraction Part 2"
-    - Vertex buffer layouts have now been abstracted

 ### Day 17 (31/10/2021)
 - Commit "API Abstraction Part 3"
     - Vertex Arrays have now been abstracted
     - The engine can also draw squares now
 - Commit "API Abstraction Part 4"
     - Draw calls have now been abstracted
+- Commit "Main Game Draws Stuff!!!"
+    - All code that was related to rendering was moved into the Game Project